How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A

 To be even more specific, interphase chromatin is modeled as a Rouse chain consisting of $N$ monomers with radius $r_c$ connected by Hookean springs with spring constant $K$.
 We include excluded volume interactions with a repulsive, soft-core potential between any two monomers, $ij$, and a distance between their centers denoted as $ |\vec{r}_{ij}|$, as given by

 for $|\vec{r}_{ij}|<\sigma_{ij}$, where $\sigma _{ij}=r_{c_{i}}+r_{c_{j}}$, and zero otherwise.
 We include $N_C$ crosslinks between chromatin monomers by introducing a spring between different parts of the chain with the same spring constant as along the chain.
 In addition to Gaussian fluctuations, we also allow for explicit motor activity along the chain.
 To do so, we assign some number, $N_m$, of chain monomers to be active.
 An active monomer has motor strength $M$ and exerts force ${\bf F}_a$ on monomers within a fixed range.
 Such a force may be attractive or ``contractile,'' drawing in chain monomers, or alternatively, repulsive or ``extensile,'' pushing them away.
 Since motors \textit{in vivo} are dynamic, turning off after some characteristic time, we include a turnover timescale for the motor monomers $\tau_m$, after which a motor moves to another position on the chromatin.
-See Figure 2(c).

 The lamina is modeled as a layer of $M$ monomers connected by springs with the same radii and spring constants as the chain monomers and an average coordination number $z\approx 4.5$, as supported by previous modeling~\cite{banigan17, stephens17, lionetti20} and imaging experiments~\cite{shimi15, mahamid16, turgay17}.
-We modeled the chromatin-lamina linkages as $N_L$ permanent springs with stiffness $K$ between shell monomers and chain monomers (Fig. 2(c)).
+We modeled the chromatin-lamina linkages as $N_L$ permanent springs with stiffness $K$ between shell monomers and chain monomers (Figure 3(c)).
 There is an additional soft-core repulsion between monomers making up the lamina shell to include excluded volume.
-See, again, Figure 2(c).

 The system, as is the case for the three-dimensional vertex model, evolves via Brownian dynamics, obeying the overdamped equation of motion: